Visitation at Funeral Home

 He was predeceased by his wife of 60 years, Frances; a son, James; a brother, Leo; and a sister, Mary.

 Calling hours will be Monday, February 4, from 6 to 8 PM at Teeters' East Chapel, 505 Church St, Hawley, PA.
 There will be a Funeral Mass on Tuesday, February 5, at 10:00 AM at BVM Queen Of Peace Roman Catholic Church, 314 Chestnut Ave, Hawley, celebrated by Rev. Richard W. Beck, Pastor.
 Burial will be in B.V.M.
-Queen Of Peace Cemetery, Hawley, in Spring.
+Queen Of Peace Cemetery, Hawley, on April 22, 2019 at 10AM.

 Memorial donations may be made to Lupus Foundation of America, 68 E. Northfield Rd.
 D, 1L, Livingston, NJ 07039 or www.lupus.org